awslabs/multi-model-server/docs/mms_on_fargate.md

 # Serverless Inference with MMS on FARGATE

-This is self-contained step by step guide that shows how to create ECS with Fargate in order to do a serverless inference with MMS.
+This is self-contained step by step guide that shows how to create ECS with Fargate tasks in order to do a serverless inference with MMS.

 ## Prerequisites